-Three sets of 15 representative macroalgae and seagrass quadrat photos were distributed to each participating laboratory in January 2013.
+Three sets of 15 representative macroalgae and seagrass quadrat photos were distributed to each participating laboratory in January 2016.
 Participating laboratories were required to estimate the % cover of the opportunist macroalgae and seagrass using one or more of the methodologies provided.
-The nature of the photos was consistent with those provided for RT04 with the two overlying grid systems.
-Opportunist algae consisted of species of Ulva (previous known as Enteromorpha) and seagrass was identified as Zostera noltii.
+The nature of the photos was consistent with those provided for RT06 with the two overlying grid systems.
+Opportunist algae consisted of species of Ulva, and seagrass was identified as Zostera noltii.